Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The self-consistent band structures we have obtained are consistent with those obtained by Jimeno-Pozi \textit{et al}~\cite{Alejandro23} and by Klebl \textit{et al}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}, who performed non-self-consistent calculations.
-For example, the antiferromagnetic orders which break sublattice symmetry of the graphene layers cause the Dirac cone to be destroyed, instead creating an insulating state at charge neutrality.
-In contrast, the ferromagnetic order does not break the sublattice symmetry, but it does break the spin degeneracy, causing the bands to spin split and creating an insulating state at charge neutrality for tBLG~\cite{SOM}, which has also been observed in tTLG~\cite{Hao21} for the flat bands.
+The self-consistent band structures we have obtained are consistent with those from Jimeno-Pozi \textit{et al}~\cite{Alejandro23} and Klebl \textit{et al}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}, who performed non-self-consistent calculations of tBLG.
+For example, the antiferromagnetic orders which break sublattice symmetry of the graphene layers cause the a gap to open in the Dirac cones, creating an insulating state at charge neutrality.
+Previously, however, the ferromagnatic order was not investigated.
+The ferromagnetic order does not break the sublattice symmetry, but it does break the spin degeneracy, causing the bands to spin-split, creating an insulating state at charge neutrality for tBLG.
+Overall, the self-consistent electronic structures obtained here qualitatively agree with those from Jimeno-Pozi \textit{et al.}~\cite{Alejandro23} and Klebl \textit{et al}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}, and moreover, we have extended them to ferromagnetic order and tTLG.

-While the self-consistent electronic structures obtained here qualitatively agree with those from Jimeno-Pozi \textit{et al.}~\cite{Alejandro23}, by inspecting the regions of stability of the three competing ground state magnetic orders, there are also a number of notable similarities comparing to the RPA predictions performed by Klebl \textit{et al.} in Ref.~\citenum{Goodwin_mag_tBLG_2021}.
+By inspecting the regions of stability of the three competing ground state magnetic orders, there are also a number of notable similarities to the RPA predictions performed by Klebl \textit{et al.} in Ref.~\citenum{Goodwin_mag_tBLG_2021}.
 According to the RPA calculations carried out in Ref.~\citenum{Klebl_mag_order_tBLG_2019}, the critical values of Hubbard parameter $U_C$ reach a minimum near $\theta=1.08\degree..1.05 \degree$ both with Hartree and without Hartree interactions.
 This indicates that tBLG is susceptible to magnetic symmetry broken phases near the magic angle.
 Our predicted region of stability for MAFM and NAFM is consistent with this picture, in that the largest order parameters are found near the magic angle and decay away from it.
-Furthermore, in the RPA calculations it was found that FM order tends to occur at the critical $U$ for doped systems instead of M(N)AFM order.
-Using the continuum model in this work we also find that the M(N)AFM order parameters are suppressed for larger dopings.
+Furthermore, in the RPA calculations it was found that FM order tends to occur at the critical $U_c$ for doped systems instead of M(N)AFM order, which becomes strong with Hartree interactions.
+Using the continuum model in this work we also find that the M(N)AFM order parameters are suppressed for larger doping levels, and FM order can persist.
+Therefore, overall the self-consistent diagrams obtained here are qualitatively consistent with those by Klebl \textit{et al.}~\cite{Goodwin_mag_tBLG_2021}.